Average On-Farm Yield Results

 Higher sugar content also indicates that the plant will tend to have fewer insect problems, especially with plant sugar content of 10 brix or more.
 Insects cannot digest sugars, so they will tend to stay away from healthy plants and attack weaker plants with low sugar content.
 For example, one of our long-time users was mowing and observed that the insects were eating the grass and weeds in the waterways but were not on the corn or bean plants.
 The treated corn and bean plants had higher sugar content and were not attractive to the insects.

 What ingredients are in Dry Seed Treat?

 Chandler Dry Seed Treat is unique among seed treatments because it is one of the few products that is all natural and completely non-toxic, and the main active ingredients are enzymes rather than live bacteria cultures or inoculants.
 We only require a small amount of an enzyme to initiate the germination process and achieve the stated product benefits, and enzymes are less sensitive to soil pH and other environmental conditions.
 So, enzyme-based seed treatments tend to have lower cost and work more consistently than other types of biological seed treatments.
-Other ingredients are embedded on the talc carrier along with the enzymes, and these compounds are intended to support early plant growth and feed the beneficial soil microbes that help to build the root system.
+Enzymes and other biological ingredients support early plant growth and feed the beneficial soil microbes that help to build the root system.
 These ingredients include: